joaotavora/eglot/README.md

       . ((:gopls . (:usePlaceholders t)))))))
 ```

-As a matter of taste, you might prefer this equivalent setup.
+Alternatively, as a matter of taste, you may choose this equivalent
+setup, which sets the variables value in all all major modes of all
+buffers of a given project.

 ```lisp
 ((nil